 Established in 1949 to prevent the extinction of whales, the Netherlands was one of the original 15 member states on the International Whaling Commission (IWC).
 But there is more to the story of Dutch whaling than that.

-The Netherlands as the world’s whaling industry:
+The Netherlands as the center of the world’s whaling industry

 They ran into whales near a group of unexplored islands.
 In June 1596, while on his last voyage to the far north, Dutch navigator and explorer William Barentsz discovered and named this newly found Arctic archipelago, Spitsbergen (known today as Svalbard).

 In 1614, the Noordsche Compagnie (Northern Company) was an alliance created by several cities in the Netherlands and became a Dutch whaling trade cartel.
 The trade in whale products, such as oil, meat, and whalebones, grew rapidly and the Dutch became the preeminent whalers of the 17th and early 18th century.

-How did Dutch Whaling begin?
+How did Dutch whaling begin?

 Whaling for survival dates back to prehistoric times.
 Ancient cultures of Korea hunted whales as far back as 5000 BC, and those of Norway began whaling at least 4,000 years ago.
 The Basques from a region between Spain and France hunted whales in the 10th century and became experts at harpooning, dismembering and boiling off the whale oil.
 The first voyages to Spitsbergen by the English, Dutch, and Danish relied on the hunting skills of the Basque specialists.